jherrm/knobs/README.md

 *    Figuring out the position and angle of the indicator dot.
 *    Doing the math for displaying custom rendered knobs using image sprites.

 Knob.js is a purely logical component - rather than drawing or moving things around, it only crunches the numbers and gives back positions and angles.
-This means that you can render your virtual knobs using CSS, &lt;canvas&gt;, &lt;svg&gt;, or whatever way you like.
+This means that you can render your virtual knobs using CSS, &lt;canvas&gt;, &lt;svg&gt;, or however you like.

 - - -